 Originally named the 46th Street Theatre, this venue has hosted an astonishing number of Tony winning plays and musicals, including Guys and Dolls, How to Succeed in Business Without Really Trying, Nine and Lost in Yonkers.
 It was renamed the Richard Rodgers in 1990 after the legendary composer.
 Posters and memorabilia from his long career, including collaborations with Lorenz Hart and Oscar Hammerstein II, decorate the lobby and the walls.
 The theater is also notable because it was the first to employ a “democratic” seating plan, devised by the original owner Irving Chanin, when it opened in 1925.
 In previously built theaters, there were separate entrances to the expensive orchestra seats and the cheaper ones in the mezzanine and balcony.
 Here, everyone comes in through the same doors and a series of steps leads to the less costly seats.
-The next occupant is the new musical Hamilton, which opens in the summer of 2015.
-226 W 46th St., richardrodgerstheatre.com
+Now playing is the Grammy Award-winning musical Hamilton (check back for tickets).
+226 W. 46th St., richardrodgerstheatre.com

 Winter Garden Theatre